 The maps are based on topographic data collected from NASA's Shuttle Radar Topography Mission (SRTM) in 2000, which covers all latitudes between 60°S and 60°N to a resolution of around 90 metres.
-This is combined with land use data from Open Street Map, which is used to identify lakes, coastlines, rivers, roads, train lines, and regional boundaries.
+This is combined with data from Open Street Map, which is used to identify lakes, coastlines, rivers, roads, train lines, and regional boundaries.

 The names and positions of mountains are taken from various catalogues.
 In Britain and Ireland, much of the data was taken from the Database of British and Irish Hills.
 The positions of mountains elsewhere in the world were taken from Open Street Map.

-All of our 3D maps include a model of how sunlight will illuminate the terrain at different times of day.
-You can use the "Time of Day" slider to move the Sun between the east sky and the west.
+All of the 3D landscape models include a calculation of how sunlight will illuminate the terrain at different times of day.
+You can use the "Time of Day" slider to move the Sun from east to west.
 Some of the most spectacular views are to be had around dawn and dusk, when the Sun is low in the sky and casts long shadows.

 The fog control lets you vary how far into the distance you can see.
 Some of the views on this site are quite optimistic about how far into the distance you are likely to be able to see, and applying fog may be helpful if you're trying to line up a diagram with a real photo.